Pythonidaer/sitemap-examiner-final/README.md

 \+ Another critique I have of my code is that it could be more custom and more accessible.

 \++ I have full stack experience mostly only limited to personal projets and school, so I imagine in a professional environment there are a slew of best practices and techniques/patterns I am missing out on.
 In short, my critique is that I don't know what I don't know.
 That and there aren't any tests.

+\+++ Not knowing Bash definitely didn't do me any favors.
+I feel like I just wrote the scripts to accomodate for the requirement, but it basically just does invokes the npm run scripts.

 ## How can I change my system to be updated to support simple keyword searches?